20 Top Christmas Songs of All Time

 It’s Beginning to Look a Lot Like Christmas by Michael Buble

-Even when he’s not singing festive tunes, Michael Buble’s sound is a reminder of the Christmas season.
+When making a list of top Christmas songs of all time, you can’t leave out Michael Buble.
+Even when he's not singing festive tunes, Buble's sound is a reminder of the Christmas season.
 Echoing the big band type of vocals similar to Frank Sinatra and Nat King Cole, Buble's voice is like a hot toddy on a wintry night.
 It truly warms the soul.
-He’s known for his cover of many holiday standards, but “It’s Beginning to Look a Lot Like Christmas,” is one of the top holiday songs to put on the record player when the first snow falls or when you start decorating for the season.
+He's known for his cover of many holiday standards, but "It's Beginning to Look a Lot Like Christmas," is one of the top holiday songs to put on the record player when the first snow falls or when you start decorating for the season.

 O Holy Night by Pentatonix

-Every version of this holiday classic is beautiful, but Pentatonix brings a distinctive approach to singing it a capella that makes “O Holy Night” sound almost haunting thanks to the harmonious blend of their powerhouse vocals.
-The melodic sound is hypnotizing and there’s no denying the chills you feel once they reach the chorus.
-This version may not be the only one that makes it to your list of top holiday songs to play this year, but it should definitely be included.
+Every version of this holiday classic is beautiful, but Pentatonix brings a distinctive approach to singing it a capella that makes "O Holy Night" sound almost haunting thanks to the harmonious blend of their powerhouse vocals.
+The melodic sound is hypnotizing and there's no denying the chills you feel once they reach the chorus.
+This version may not be the only one that makes it to your list of top 20 Christmas carols to play this year, but it should definitely be included.

 Little St. Nick by The Beach Boys

-The Beach Boys stay true to their signature sound with their best-known Christmas song “Little St. Nick.”
-It’s catchy, sunny tempo elicits the idea of spending the holiday somewhere with palm trees rather than enjoying a snow-filled Christmas, but still conjures up the holiday spirit all the same.
-As native Californians, it only made sense for them to share what the holidays looked like to them growing up with surf and sand in place of frost and snow.
+The Beach Boys stay true to their signature sound with their best-known Christmas song "Little St. Nick."
+Its catchy, sunny tempo elicits the idea of spending the holiday somewhere with palm trees rather than enjoying a snow-filled Christmas, but still conjures up the holiday spirit all the same.
+As native Californians, it only made sense for them to share what the festive season looked like to them growing up with surf and sand in place of a winter wonderland.

 Someday at Christmas by Stevie Wonder

-Stevie Wonder’s original hit “Someday at Christmas” presents a whimsical sound filled with hope for peace during the holiday season.
-Rich with the well-known Motown sound mixed with social lyrics to match the times of the late ‘60s, this mainstream melody has a soulful tone rich with meaning that should be added to the holiday song playlist.
-It’s been covered by several singers since then and Wonder performed it most recently in 2015 with recording artist Andra Day.
+Stevie Wonder's original hit "Someday at Christmas" presents a whimsical sound filled with Christmas cheer and hope for peace during the holiday season.
+Rich with the well-known Motown sound mixed with social lyrics to match the times of the late '60s, this mainstream melody has a soulful tone rich with meaning that should be added to the Christmas playlist.
+It's been covered by several singers since then and Wonder performed it most recently in 2015 with recording artist Andra Day.